Mromano06/Group-13F25/README.md

 # Trip Tracker
-### Created by: Group 13, Matt Romano, Liv Greenwood, Yash Bhatt, and Jino Baby
+### Created by: Matt Romano, Liv Greenwood, Yash Bhatt, and Jino Baby

 ## Description
 A mobile application designed to track driving information when triggered by the user.
 The app is connected to a database meaning your data will be stored.